List of Sword Art Online characters: Sortiliena Serlut

 Sortiliena Serlut is a supporting character in the Alicization.
 She was the mentor of Kirito during his first year in the North Centoria Imperial Sword Mastery Academy, and the second-seat elite swordswoman at the academy, where she was known as the Walking Tactics Manual (歩く戦術総覧, Aruku Senjutsu Sōran).
-She graduated as the first-ranked swordsman from the academy after defeating the first-seat swordsman Volo Levantein during the graduation tournament and participated in the Norlangarth North Empire Swordsmanship Tournament, where she was defeated by Eldrie Woolsburg.
+She graduated as the first-ranked swordswoman from the academy after defeating the first-seat swordsman Volo Levantein during the graduation tournament and participated in the Norlangarth North Empire Swordsmanship Tournament, where she was defeated by Eldrie Woolsburg.
 She appears to be quite fond of Kirito, possibly having feelings for him like Ronye, but their relationship is mainly platonic.